 Defined benefit or final salary scheme:

-Your future retirement income from the scheme will be guaranteed.
-The amount you receive is based on how long you’ve worked for your employer and a calculation based around your salary.
+This type of scheme guarantees your future retirement income.
+The amount you receive depends on how long you’ve worked for your employer and a calculation based around your salary.

 Group pension plan principles

 - You can pay pension contributions into your plan, and subject to certain rules the government puts some money in as well via tax relief.
 Your employer generally contributes to your plan.